 The park is managed and maintained by Baltimore County but owned by Baltimore City.
 Closed for two years for extensive enhancements undertaken by the County, Robert E. Lee Park reopened as a Baltimore County Nature Park in October 2011.

 Park improvements include:

-Future plans for the park include a children's natural play area, Acorn Hill, boat rental, and instructive walks featuring native plant species, birds and butter flies and the history of the area.
+Future plans for the park include the Lake Roland Education Center, boat rentals, and instructive walks featuring native plant species, birds and butter flies and the history of the area.

 To get involved with programs or to help with a committee, visit our Council committees and contact the committee chair.

 See you in the Park!